In the heart of the Ruhr area

 Industrial location, cultural city, a metropolis in transformation: Since its founding at the start of the 1990s, FOM International University has been headquartered in Essen.
 In the middle of the Ruhr area, the city has a lot to offer: grand industrial monuments, cultural and sporting highlights and appealing local recreation areas.

 Centrally located in a business metropolis

 DAX-listed corporations such as E.ON and RWE are based in Essen, as are some notable major companies, including DB Schenker, Evonik Industries and ThyssenKrupp.
 Since the start of the 1990s, with its head office in Essen, FOM University has been supporting the structural transformation of the Ruhr area with its excellent, practical and academic teaching.
-There are now more than 50,000 students enrolled at 36 FOM university centres in Germany as well as in Vienna.
+There are now more than 50,000 students enrolled at 35 FOM university centres in Germany.
 The campus in Herkulesstraße in Essen offers well-equipped facilities and lecture theatres as well as a reference library.